rsenna/RogueSharpSamples/README.md

 # Purpose #

-This repository serves as a complete sample game using RogueSharp and SadConsole.
-It is a direct port of the RogueSharp v3 tutorial from RLNET to SadConsole.
-Find out more at http://roguesharp.wordpress.com/
+This repository _started_ as a simple fork of https://github.com/FaronBracy/RogueSharpSadConsoleSamples.
+Then I added some refactors.
+Then I tried to upgrade both RogueSharp and SadConsole.

+RogueSharp was easy, hardly any breaking changes.
+But SadConsole is a whole another story.
+Original source code was using SadConsole.Core v2.5.
+In order to move to SadConsole v8 I had to make a lot of changes (still WIP).

+I decided to keep both SadConsole versions - it shows how the SadConsole API has changed along time, and I think there's value in being able to easily compare between those two versions.

+TODO: Add yet another implementation, using GoRogue instead of RogueSharp.

 ## Additional Resources ##